-Dynamic Voltage and Frequency Scaling (DVFS) is one of the most commonly used power reduction techniques in highperformance processors and is an important OS power management tool.
-DVFS is generally implemented in the kernel and it varies the frequency and voltage of a microprocessor in real-time according to processing needs.
+Dynamic Voltage and Frequency Scaling (DVFS) is one of the most commonly used power reduction techniques in high-performance processors.
+DVFS varies the frequency and voltage of a microprocessor in real-time according to processing needs.
 Although there are different versions of DVFS, at its core DVFS adapts power consumption and performance to the current workload of the CPU.
 Specifically, existing DVFS techniques in high-performance processors select an operating point (CPU frequency and voltage) based on the utilization of the processor.
-While this approach can integrate information available to the OS kernel, such control is pessimistic.
+While this approach integrates OS-level control, such control is pessimistic in the following respects: